Chibiania/project2/planning/user_stories.md

 #####Show
 - View information about adaptation including:
-* Title
+1. Title
-* Date of Release
+2. Date of Release
-* Image
+3. Image
-* Comparison to book
+4. Comparison to book
-* Title of book adapted from
+5. Title of book adapted from
 - Click on book title so that information about book appears
 - Click on "edit adaptation" to edit the adaptation

 #####New
 - Add a new adaptation with:
-* Title
+1. Title
-* Date of Release
+2. Date of Release
-* Title of book adapted from
+3. Title of book adapted from

-- With optional:
-* Image
+4. Image (optional)
-* Comparison to book
+5. Comparison to book (optional)

 #####Edit
 - Update information about adaptation